 You can estimate Beta's brightness by comparing it with the other five stars that make up Lyra's distinctive geometric shape.
 At its brightest, Beta is a near-twin of nearby Gamma Lyrae.
 But at the deepest part of its primary eclipse, Beta is the faintest (by a small margin) of Lyra's signature stars.

 Beta Lyrae's gentle variation results from the fact that its components are so close to each other that they distort each other's shape and exchange material between them.
-To find out more about the fascinating physics behind this star, read this article by the American Association of Variable Star Observers (AAVSO).
+Read more about the fascinating physics behind this star, by the American Association of Variable Star Observers (AAVSO).

 J. M. Kreiner of the Mt.
-Suhora Astronomical Observatory in Poland maintains a Web page that predicts the eclipses for a huge number of eclipsing binaries.
-Click here to see his latest predictions for Beta Lyrae.
+Suhora Astronomical Observatory in Poland maintains a website that predicts the eclipses for a huge number of eclipsing binaries..
+See his latest predictions for Beta Lyrae.